Simplifying ROS2 controllers with a modular architecture for robot-agnostic reference generation: Experimental validation

 \subsection{Discussion}

 The experiments confirm the three key properties stated in Section~\ref{subsec:experimental_setup_and_results}.
-The same implementations of the reference generators were paired with different downstream controllers (PDGC, PID, CPC, AC) without modifying the code of any components.
+The same implementations of the RGs were paired with different downstream controllers (PDGC, PID, CPC, AC) without modifying the code of any components.
 All controllers successfully received the preprocessed references and executed their control laws.
 Identical control pipelines were executed on both simulation and real hardware (FER and UR10) without architectural changes, demonstrating that the design separates reference generation and controller logic from robot-specific details.

-Both TRG and JRG correctly preprocessed sparse, time-stamped waypoints and produced single-point references at the controller sampling period (see Figures~\ref{fig:pid_controller_simulated_ur10} and~\ref{fig:cartesian_pose_controller_real_ur10}).
-Higher errors observed in the admittance experiments are expected, since interaction forces intentionally modulate the motion during contact, yielding compliant behavior.
+Both TRG and JRG correctly preprocessed sparse, time-stamped waypoints and produced single-point references at the controller sampling period (see Fig.~\ref{fig:pid_controller_simulated_ur10} and~\ref{fig:cartesian_pose_controller_real_ur10}).
+Larger errors observed in the admittance experiments are expected, since interaction forces intentionally modulate the motion during contact, yielding compliant behavior.

 The results also confirm that multi-layer pipelines (e.g., TRG \textrightarrow{} AC \textrightarrow{} CPC \textrightarrow{} PID) can be assembled without specialized architectural design, demonstrating the framework's flexibility and support for hierarchical control.
 Finally, both ROS2-native (PID) and new proposed controllers (PDGC, CPC, and AC) were successfully validated, confirming their compatibility with the proposed design.